Johannes Bunzek

 Johannes Bunzek (22 May 1922 – 11 December 1943) was a German Luftwaffe ace credited with 75 victories, all on the Eastern Front.
 Knight's Cross of the Iron Cross during World War II.
 Bunzek was killed on 11 December 1943 over Nikopol, Ukraine.
 He was posthumously awarded the Knight's Cross of the Iron Cross on 6 April 1944.

-Career
+Early life and career

 Bunzek was born on 22 May 1922 in Groß-Strehlitz, present-day Strzelce Opolskie in southern Poland, at the time in the Province of Upper Silesia of the Weimar Republic.
-He joined the military service of the Luftwaffe and completed his training with Luftkriegsschule 4 (LKS 4—4th Air War School) in July 1942.
+He joined the military service of the Luftwaffe and completed his training with Luftkriegsschule 4 (LKS 4—4th Air War School) at Fürstenfeldbruck Air Base in July 1942.
+On 1 December 1942, he was promoted to Leutnant (second lieutenant).
 Bunzek was then posted to 7.
 Staffel (7th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in late 1942.
 At the time, 7.
 Staffel was commanded by Hauptmann Adalbert Sommer who was replaced by Oberleutnant Walter Krupinski on 15 March 1943.
 The Staffel was part of III.
 Gruppe of JG 52 under command of Major Hubertus von Bonin.